Tutte's dichromate for signed graphs: Tutte polynomials for matroid pairs and for signed graphs

-Identities~\eqref{def_tutte_from_mat}, \eqref{eq:Tutte_M1} and~\eqref{eq:Tutte_M2} imply that the signed Tutte polynomial \eqref{eq:signed_Tutte_subset} contains as a specialization combinatorial invariants of a signed graph $\Sigma=(\Gamma,\sigma)$ that can be obtained as a specialization of the Tutte polynomial of the underlying signed-graphic matroid of $\Sigma$ or the Tutte polynomial of the cycle matroid of $\Gamma$.
-For example, the number of proper colorings of $\Sigma$ is an evaluation of the Tutte polynomial of $F(\Sigma)$, expressed as an evaluation of the signed Tutte polynomial in Corollary~\ref{corollary:ncolors} below.
+Identities~\eqref{eq:Tutte_M1} and~\eqref{eq:Tutte_M2} in Appendix~\ref{app:matroids} then imply that the trivariate Tutte polynomial \eqref{eq:signed_Tutte_subset} contains as a specialization combinatorial invariants of a signed graph $\Sigma=(\Gamma,\sigma)$ that can be obtained as a specialization of the Tutte polynomial of the underlying frame matroid of $\Sigma$ or the Tutte polynomial of the cycle matroid of $\Gamma$.
+For example, the number of proper colorings of $\Sigma$ is an evaluation of the Tutte polynomial of $F(\Sigma)$, expressed as an evaluation of the trivariate Tutte polynomial of $\Sigma$ in Corollary~\ref{corollary:ncolors} below.
 More generally, the generating function for colorings of $\Sigma$ according to the number of improperly colored edges or, equivalently, the dichromatic polynomial $Q_\Sigma(u,v)$ defined by Zaslavsky~\cite[Section 3]{zas95}, is given by

 (In a similar way to how the dichromatic polynomial of a graph $\Gamma$ is up to a prefactor equivalent to the Tutte polynomial of $M(\Gamma)$, the dichromatic polynomial of $\Sigma$ is up to a prefactor the Tutte polynomial of $F(\Sigma)$: equation~\eqref{eq:Q} is equation~\eqref{eq:Tutte_M2} in disguise.
 Zaslavsky's dichromatic polynomial is defined more widely for biased graphs, of which signed graphs form a subclass.)
-By contrast, the number of nowhere-zero flows of $\Sigma$ in general depends on both $M(\Gamma)$ and $F(\Sigma)$ and is not given by an evaluation of the Tutte polynomial of either matroid: to enumerate nowhere-zero flows we require the signed Tutte polynomial (see Theorem~\ref{thm:nz_flows} below).
+By contrast, the number of nowhere-zero flows of $\Sigma$ in general depends on both $M(\Gamma)$ and $F(\Sigma)$ and is not given by an evaluation of the Tutte polynomial of either matroid: to enumerate nowhere-zero flows we require the trivariate Tutte polynomial (see Theorem~\ref{thm:nz_flows} below).

-If $\Sigma$ is balanced, the polynomial $T_{\Sigma}$ coincides with the Tutte polynomial of the underlying graph $\Gamma$ (as being balanced is hereditary, and so $k_u(\Sigma\setminus A^c)\equiv0$).
+If $\Sigma$ is balanced, the polynomial $T_{\Sigma}$ coincides with the Tutte polynomial of the underlying graph $\Gamma$ (as being balanced is hereditary, and so $k_u(\Sigma\backslash A^c)\equiv0$).

 \paragraph{Related work on Tutte polynomials for signed graphs} The Tutte polynomial for signed graphs that we have just defined can be seen as a special case of the huge Tutte polynomial of weighted gain graphs of Forge and Zaslavsky~\cite{FZ}, taking all weights equal to $1$ and the gain group equal to $\{-1,1\}$.